Our Services

 In her personal journey, Jenny found for a lot of her life she was holding everything in, keeping everything tight in hopes of being able to hold it together.
 Once she realized, however, that healing meant you can’t hold it all in and letting go can be powerful, that was when she felt as though she was starting to bloom.

-Jenny works with both outpatient clients and CCS clients.
+Jenny works with both outpatient clients and CCS clients; she also offers supervision and consultation.

 Justina is a licensed psychotherapist who works with individuals across the lifespan.
 She received her Masters in Social Work from Loyola University Chicago in 2012.
 Justina has experience working with children, adolescents and adults.
 She is also trained in brainspotting, trauma focused cognitive behavioral therapy and has experience in leading both mindfulness and art therapy groups.